Immigration to Denmark: Medieval age to Industrial Revolution

+1800-1960

+During the Industrial Revolution in Denmark in the 19th century, many workers, in particular from Germany and Sweden, immigrated to take part in large construction activities like railroads, dikes and the fortification of Copenhagen.
+In 1885, 8.1% of the population of Copenhagen was born abroad.
+Polish, predominantly female, farm workers, were imported in large numbers to working in the sugar beet fields in Lolland-Falster, which led to a significant rise in the number of Roman-Catholics in Denmark and the erection of several Roman-Catholic churches in the area.
+Concurrently, prior to World War I Denmark experienced a mass emigration to non-European nations.

+International events led repeatedly during the 20th century to the arrival and integration in Denmark of various groups of refugees.
+They numbered among others Russian emigrants after the Russian revolutions of 1917, political refugees from the 3rd Reich 1933-1940 and about 1,000 Hungarians after the Hungarian Revolution of 1956, which led to the formation of the Danish Refugee Council, henceforth administrating a large part of the integration of refugees in Denmark.

+1960s and 1970s

-Prior to World War I, Denmark experienced a mass emigration to non-European nations.
-During World War I, the interwar period and World War II, migration to and from Denmark halted.
-Immigration to Denmark increased rapidly during the 1960s as the manufacturing economy expanded and the demand for labor increased.
+During the economic upturn in the 1960s the manufacturing economy expanded and the demand for labor increased.
 As a result of the increased demand, a majority of immigrants that came to Denmark during the 1960s and early 1970s were migrant laborers with guest worker status.
 A large proportion of the guest worker population came from Turkey, Yugoslavia, and Pakistan.

 At the end of the 1960s immigration policy became more stringent, greatly reducing the number of immigrants arriving in Denmark.
 Immigration was limited further in the early 1970s in response to the first oil crises and the resulting consequences for the Danish economy.
 In 1972 and 1973, Denmark's immigration policy only allowed for migration of workers from within the Nordic region.
 After 1973 this policy was expanded to also permit labor migration from Europe.
 Despite these limitations on immigration, the 1972 policy granted guest workers residing in Denmark the option of applying for family reunification which then became the primary method of immigration from non-European countries to Denmark.

-1980s onward
+From 1971 to 1977, government and non-government actors supported a foreign worker journal Fremmedarbejderbladet.
+The paper was published in Danish, Turkish and Serbo-Croatian for its entire duration, in Arabic from 1971-1972, in Urdu from 1971-1972 and 1973-1977, and in English from 1972-1973.
+Written by both Danish and foreign workers, the paper provided information about housing, work permits, collective bargaining, taxes, health and safety at work, and Danish culture, including the sexual revolution and women's rights.